exo-one/svst-docker-mirror/README.md

 * `dev-base-1` - this is the general base image, meant to include as many dev resources as possible
 * `dev-base-haskell` - this is the base image for Haskell utils, based on dev-base-1.
 It has an out of date version of `svst-haskell`, however, stack has been upgraded and most libraries have cached prebuilt versions, so it's much faster to build on top of (rather than recompiling the same files over and over)
 * `dev-base-python` - this is like the haskell image above and also based on dev-base-1.
 Since python doesn't need to compile much and a pip install is fast it is just an interim layer for convenience
+* `dev-test-bitcoind` - a testing image used to skip over compiling bitcoind; not to be used in production

 ## Microservice images